tldr-pages/tldr/pages/linux/b2sum.md

 `b2sum {{filename1}} {{filename2}}`

-- Read a file of BLAKE2 sums and verify all files have matching checksums:
+- Read a file of BLAKE2 sums and filenames and verify all files have matching checksums:

 `b2sum -c {{filename.b2}}`

+- Calculate the BLAKE2 checksum from stdin:

+`{{somecommand}} | shasum`